 Wednesday 6th December 2017 at West Yorkshire Playhouse.

-As Professor Kirke tells our child protagonists; the mind should be like a parachute in order to function: open, and this spectacular production of C.S.
+As Professor Kirke tells our child protagonists; the mind should be like a parachute in order to function: open.
+This spectacular production of C.S.
 Lewis’s The Lion, the Witch and the Wardrobe glorifies exactly that, taking the audience on an adventure of pure fantasy.
-West Yorkshire Playhouse’s production is a treat of epic proportions which brings Narnia, the world through the wardrobe, to life with enough imaginative flair to capture hearts and minds for the duration… If you see just one show this Christmas season, with or without little ones, make it this.
+West Yorkshire Playhouse’s production is a treat of epic proportions which brings the world through the wardrobe to life with enough imaginative flair to capture hearts and minds for the duration… If you see just one show this Christmas season, with or without little ones, make it this.

 The Lion, The Witch and the Wardrobe plays at the West Yorkshire Playhouse until January 27th and you can get your tickets here.
 As a pioneering theatre championing access and inclusion, West Yorkshire Playhouse is also offering for this show: BSL-interpreted performances, Captioned performances, a relaxed performance and a dementia friendly performance.